GoogleCloudPlatform/DataflowJavaSDK/contrib/kafka/README.md

 # KafkaIO : Dataflow Unbounded Source and Sink for Kafka Topics

-KafkaIO provides unbounded sources and sinks for [Kafka](https://www.firebase.com/) topics.
-Kafka version 0.9 and above are supported.
+KafkaIO provides unbounded source and sink for [Kafka](http://kafka.apache.org/) topics.
+Kafka versions 0.9 and above are supported.

 ## Basic Usage